When I read about a free webinar on small business cyber safety, I wanted to learn more about it.

 You want to take steps to protect yourself.

-Read on to discover three methods to uncover the original site a shortened URL is pointing to.
+Read on to learn how to uncover the original site a shortened URL is pointing to.

 You’ll find a slew of free sites that expand shortened links.
-I’ve reviewed over a dozen and these are my top URL expander sites.
+I’ve reviewed over a dozen over the years and many are no longer maintained.

-Add the shortened URL to their Unshorten.It form field and you’ll quickly receive the expanded URL, along with other helpful info including:
+Enter the shortened URL in their prominent form field and you’ll quickly receive the expanded URL, along with other helpful info including:

 - Page description